 This program was initiated in the wake of the Syrian refugee crises that aims to facilitate integration of all newcomers whatever their origin through concrete projects and inter-cultural partnerships.
 Creating the space for individuals to contribute their own skills, gifts and talents is the key to this work.

 This project began in 2017 with the aim of helping women newcomers integrate more successfully into their new communities by placing an emphasis on building language skills, strengthening self-confidence, fostering a sense of belonging, and maintaining a positive attitude.

 This holistic approach first took shape in the form of a series of workshops on the themes of loss, grief, and healing.
-This was followed by a series of workshops related to themes of empowerment and included group outings, such as visiting Parliament Hill and meeting with a Senator(?) to promote civic engagement.
+This was followed by a series of workshops related to themes of empowerment and included group outings, such as visiting Parliament Hill and meeting with Senator Marc Gold to promote civic engagement.
 As women got to know each other better, strong bonds of friendship and community were formed.
 Since then, the focus of the project has moved towards job training, and exploring volunteer and employment opportunities that offer the women concrete ways to contribute to their communities.

 After the women’s group became well established, the Women Weaving their Dreams Catering Collective was formed.
 This collective, specializing in Middle Eastern cuisine, has been active since 2018.
-Based on the idea that a shared meal can break down cultural and linguistic barriers, this catering collective offers the opportunity for people to taste delicious food while supporting a great initiative.
+Based on the idea that a shared meal can break down cultural and linguistic barriers, the catering collective offers the opportunity for people to taste delicious food while supporting newcomer women.
 The collective also provides participating women with a supplemental income, an opportunity to maintain contact with other group members, and to have their cooking talents valued.

-As WWD evolved to focus on building its catering service, MCM continued to see a need to have a weekly women’s meet up group with a focus on practical activities and skills building.
+As WWD evolved to focus on building its catering service, MCM continued to see a need to have a weekly women’s meet up group with a focus on practical activities and skill building.
 In 2019, after Mountainside United Church donated 10 sewing machines, the women’s sewing bee was formed!
 The sewing instructor, herself a former refugee, teaches hands on sewing skills and also creates a safe space for women to share conversation and break isolation.

 This initiative began as an outreach program to support newcomer seniors.
 After this initial assessment phase, it became clear that there were high levels of isolation and depression among male immigrant seniors.
 To address this, an Arabic-speaking weekly seniors meet-up was organized.
 The group has slowly grown in numbers and a great camaraderie has developed among members.
 Each senior has been asked to identify a talent or an interest to explore.

 There are not enough opportunities to engage seniors and to hear those voices from different cultural communities.
 As a new MCM elder-in-residence, I look forward with excitement to conversations across generational and cultural boundaries that will no doubt enrich all involved.